aragostinho/aragostinho.github.io/_posts/2018-04-10-configuring-https-aws-certificate-manager-on-windows-ec2.markdown

 ### 1.4) Selecting a validation option
 There are two possibilies for validate the request: Email or DNS.
-In this article I will choose  Email option because it's easier than DNS option, but if you choose DNS, you need to configure some entries like CName.
+In this article I will choose Email option because it's easier than DNS option,but if you chose DNS, you need to configure some entries like CName.
 This configuration it's possible in Route 53 [Learn How Validate From DNS](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html).

 **IMPORTANT:** Verify if you have access to manage emails accounts like *administrator@domain, webmaster@domain, postmaster@domain, hostmaster@domain* or an email account in your AWS Account.
 It's very important because if you don't have, the e-mail verification can't be delivery and the validation proccess will be stuck.
 It's very boring and frustating.